Why is the kitchen the heart of a home?

 Social

-From evening drinks to an afternoon coffee, the kitchen is now where we head to be social.
+From evening drinks to afternoon coffee, the kitchen is now where we head to be social.
 When you select your layout, try to include areas for social interaction to happen.
-This might be a breakfast bar, or integrated soft seating.
-Most contemporary kitchen designs have an informal dining space included.
+This might be a breakfast bar or integrated soft seating.
+Most contemporary kitchen designs include an informal dining space.
 This prevents the kitchen from being cast out from social occasions.

 Flexible